stormddh/daar_elastic/README.md

 **Run frontend**:

-in 'elastic_front' directory, first install the dependencies by `yarn install`, then run `vue-cli-service serve` in terminal.
+in 'elastic_front' directory, first install the dependencies by `yarn install`, then run `yarn vue-cli-service serve` in terminal.
 Make sure that yarn is the package manager for this folder as well

 **Run ES (docker)**: